bnnyng/garden/content/literature-notes/@2021hawkinsPartners.md

 > ***What are the main theories in the literature?
 Is there anything missing or problematic?***

 - Many computational accounts of the emergence of **stable social conventions** involve groups of agents which update their language representation after each interaction, which does not address **partner-specific** or **local flexibility**.
-- Theories of partner-level alignment (e.g., Donald Davidson) do not specify mechanisms for emergence of community-level [[Conventions are stable but arbitrary solutions to repeated coordination problems, after Lewis|conventions]].
+- Theories of partner-level alignment (e.g., Donald Davidson) do not specify mechanisms for emergence of community-level [[Conventions are stable but arbitrary solutions to repeated coordination problems, after Lewis (1969)|conventions]].

 >***What is the empirical evidence?
 Is there anything missing or problematic?***